kinvolk/coding-game-service/docs/overview.md

 The main consumer of the chat messages is the "coding-chatbox" application.
 The game service is designed primarly with this usecase in mind.
-As such, chat responses are not responses to DBus method calls in the usual sense, but instead sent as new messages to com.endlessm.Coding.Chatbox.
+As such, chat responses are not responses to D-Bus method calls in the usual sense, but instead sent as new messages to com.endlessm.Coding.Chatbox.

 The only relevant methods exposed to external clients are ChatHistory, which